 If you would like formal accreditation for your volunteering, there are a number of options including the Warwick Volunteers hours log and certificates.
 Read more on our Accreditation page.

 Lots of our projects are student-run and need Project Leaders to help manage them.
 If you'd like to play a bigger part in a particular project, why not apply for a position in our annual Project Leader recruitment in term 2.
 Click here for more information on the responsibilities of Project Leaders.

 The Warwick Volunteers Student Executive Committee is central to the day-to-day running of Warwick Volunteers and is a great way of getting more involved.
 Recruitment is held each year early in term 2.
 For more information on the roles and responsibilities of the Warwick Volunteers executive committee, click here.

-We recommend that you contact the Student Careers and Skills who can provide you with a lot of information on working in the charity and voluntary sector and direct you to the appropriate resources.
+We recommend that you contact the Student Opportunity careers team who can provide you with a lot of information on working in the charity and voluntary sector and direct you to the appropriate resources.

 We want to make sure you're never out of pocket as a result of your volunteering so all reasonable expenses will be reimbursed provided it is approved in advance by a member of staff.
 Full details of our expenses policy and details of how to claim back expenses can be found here.